pujan9988/udacity-image-classifier/README.md

 If you have ideas for enhancements or would like to contribute, please feel free to reach out or submit a pull request.

 Happy coding and thank you for your support!

-Thanks to samarekh.
-Some parts of the code structure, format, and overall paradigm were inspired by [samerkh/Create-Your-Own-Image-Classifier](https://github.com/samerkh/Create-Your-Own-Image-Classifier).